adrianhelvik/funky-di/README.md

-Funky DI - Dependenct injection for classes
+Funky DI - Dependency injection for classes
 ===========================================

 This package is focused on dependency injection for